 Facebook usage among teens is dropping gradually according to the latest social media statistics.
 While 71% of teens claimed to use the platform in 2015, the number has now dropped to 51%.
 (Pew Research Center)

-Instagram has 1 billion monthly active users, and 500 million of them use it daily.
-(Instagram)
+As of late 2019, Instagram has 1 billion monthly active users, and 500 million of them use it daily.
+(Statista)